-- The servo error exceeds ± 32768.

-- The kill dedicated input closes.
+- The servo error exceeds ± 32768 . - The kill dedicated input closes.

-- The MultiPro executes a PROFILE SERVO instruction containing a MOTOR OFF parameter for the holding mode and stops the servo.

-The servo axis becomes uninitialized when the servo error exceeds the limit or the kill input closes.
+NOTE: The servo axis becomes uninitialized when the servo error exceeds the limit or the kill input closes.
 In this case, you must execute a new complete PROFILE SERVO instruction before turning the servo.